MickShannahan/inspire/readme.md

 - Allow the user to toggle the clock from, 12hr to 24hr.
 - Include an Icon to show what the weather is sunny/cloudy/rainy
 - Add a button to cycle to next quote/picture
-- Could you encorporate a deadline for some of the todos(all todos have a deadline property that accepts any value)
+- Could you incorporate a deadline for some of the todos(all todos have a deadline property that accepts any value)
 - Add a settings so user can change to a new "theme" (font, background colors, etc.)
 - Clicking the weather should let the user toggle between Celsius, Fahrenheit, or even Kelvin display
 - `BONUS DIFFICULTY` The todo list shouldn't have to redraw every item just because one of them changed.
     - If you think through some of the actions being performed you might find a way to optimize the list by only updating the one todo that changes at a time
-    - Everytime you update a todo you shouldn't have to re-`get` the entire list you already know what changed about the one todo
+    - Every time you update a todo you shouldn't have to re-`get` the entire list you already know what changed about the one todo

 ---------------------------------